£31m 'subsea centre of excellence' announced

 £31m Montrose 'subsea centre of excellence' announced

-A £4.9m grant to enable an oilfield services group to develop a £31m Angus manufacturing campus will be announced by First Minister Nicola Sturgeon.
+A £4.9m grant to enable an oilfield services group to develop a £31m Angus manufacturing campus has been announced by First Minister Nicola Sturgeon.

-The Scottish Enterprise grant to Baker Hughes GE is expected to create 100 new jobs at the site in Montrose.
+The Scottish Enterprise grant to Baker Hughes, a GE company, is expected to create 100 jobs at the Montrose site.

 The 35-acre site will include test and assembly, research and development, and workforce training facilities.

-Ms Sturgeon will announce the funding at the Scottish Manufacturing Advisory Service, near Cumbernauld.
+Ms Sturgeon announced the funding at the Scottish Manufacturing Advisory Service, near Cumbernauld.

 The company currently employs about 2,500 people in Scotland.